learn-co-curriculum/react-hooks-react-router-code-along/README.md

 UI component!
 For that reason, we'll want to make sure each of our routes has an appropriate `errorElement`.

->**Note** If your page generates an Error during development, you will still see
+>**Note**: Applications that are created using `create-react-app` have a built-in React Error Overlay used in development mode.
+If your page generates an error during development, you will still see
 >the React Error Overlay over your browser page, even with the errorElement
 >included.
 You can see the errorElement by closing the Error Overlay.

 ### Separation of Concerns

-By this point, everything should be functional (if it's not, try carefully reviewing any errors you're receiving and double checking your code against the example code).
-But, we could make some _organizational_ improvement.
+By this point, everything should be functional.
+(If it's not, try carefully reviewing any errors you're receiving and double checking your code against the example code.)
+But, we could make an _organizational_ improvement.

 Take a look at our `index.js` file.
 It's getting pretty long and messy!
-Instead of including all of this routing logic within our `index.js` file, let's extrapolate some of it out into a separate file, `routes.js`.
+Instead of including all of this routing logic within our `index.js` file, let's extract some of it out into a separate file, `routes.js`.
 This file has already been created for you, but you can create it yourself in future projects.

 Let's move our array of route objects into this `routes.js` file, and save it in a variable called `routes`.
 We can then make our `routes` variable the default export for the file.
-Don't forget import all of the necessary components as well!
+Don't forget to import all of the necessary components as well!

 ```jsx